 There are two main ways to stop: the Plow Stop and the T Stop.

-As for the T Stop, this move requires you to put one foot forward, while bending your knee, and transfer most of the weight on that front knee.
+As for the T Stop, this move requires you to put one foot forward, while bending your knee, and transfer most of the body weight on that front foot.
 Your back leg will be straight as you’re doing this, and then you will slowly bring it back towards you, which will bring you into the T pose we mentioned earlier.
 Out of the two techniques, this one is harder to master.

 Learning Special Moves